MetaMask/metamask-docs/snaps/how-to/secure-a-snap.md

 ---
 description: Learn about best practices for creating secure and reliable Snaps.
-sidebar_position: 6
+sidebar_position: 4
 ---

-# Snaps security guidelines
+# Secure a Snap

 This page outlines essential principles for builders to develop secure and reliable Snaps.
 Use these guidelines when creating your Snap to ensure it is safe for users.

-## Managing permissions
+## Manage permissions

-The following are guidelines for managing permissions in the Snap [manifest file](files.md/#manifest-file).
+The following are guidelines for [managing permissions](request-permissions.md) in the Snap manifest file.

 - **Minimum permissions** - Follow the principle of least authority by only adding the minimum permissions needed by your Snap in the manifest file.